TiCaLiBrO/Trillia/root/learning/tutorials/trillia/variables/reassignment/sepalinfo.md

 ## Prelude

-In math, you cannot usually declare something and then later declare it as some other value.
+In math, you usually cannot define something and then later reassign it a different value.
 Usually, values in math are *constant* (foreshadowing -> [\trillia/mutability/constants]).

 Trillia lets you reassign new values to variables.
 To do so, all you need to do is assign the variable a new value, and the old value will be forgotten.